jzhang1223/ComputerGraphics/Lab1_C_Plus_Plus_SoftwareRasterizerPart1/Readme.md

 ## Modify this section

 - How many hours did it take you to complete this lab?
+4
 - Did you collaborate with any other students/TAs/Professors?
+No
 - Did you use any external resources?
 (Cite them below)
   - http://mathworld.wolfram.com/TriangleInterior.html
 - (Optional) What was your favorite part of the lab?
+Seeing the pixels being filled in.
 - (Optional) How would you improve the lab?
+N/A

 ## Logistics